openvswitch/ovs/Documentation/internals/contributing/documentation-style.rst

 - The man page must be included in the list of man page documents found in `conf.py`__

-Refer to existing man pages for worked examples.
+Refer to existing man pages, such as :doc:`/ref/ovs-vlan-test.8` for a worked example.

 __ http://www.sphinx-doc.org/en/stable/domains.html#directive-program
 __ http://www.sphinx-doc.org/en/stable/domains.html#directive-option